|Address:||16, 18 & 18A Amber Gardens|

-If I’m looking for an own stay option in the East and have the budget for it, Amber Park would definitely be the top few considerations for me mainly because of this.
+If I’m looking for my own stay option in the East and have the budget for it, an Amber Park condo would definitely be in the top few considerations for me mainly because of this.

-I do wish that instead of the various water features at the top that they included small leisure pools instead.
-Sure the pool on the ground level is probably adequate but it would have been nice to be able to soak on the 22nd floor and admire the views too.
+I do wish that instead of the various water features at the top they included small leisure pools.
+Sure the pool on the ground level is probably adequate but it would have been nice to be able to soak on the 22nd floor and admire the views, too.

 And perhaps the only blemish here would be the lack of a tennis court, something which usually developments of this size would offer.
-The Amber precinct has a mix of larger and more boutique-sized condos and Amber Park belongs to the first category.
-Almost all condos here in that category have at least 1 tennis court (the old Amber Park had 1 too) but they have clearly gone without one here.
+The Amber precinct has a mix of larger and more boutique-sized condos and this project belongs to the first category.
+Almost every Amber Park condo here in that category has at least 1 tennis court (the former Amber Park condo had 1 too) but they have clearly gone without one here.
 The solution I can think of is to pay ~$7,000 for a club membership at the Chinese Swimming Club just across the road where there are 3 tennis courts there at your disposal.